How Do I Become a Surrogate? 10 Steps Potential Surrogates Can Expect

 Depending on the depth of the relationship with your intended parents, you will determine the level of contact and communication you keep up.
 Some surrogates and intended parents share photos and updates.
 Others plan visits and trips together.

-How your relationship continues is completely up to you.
-Just know that you did an amazing, selfless thing that made the biggest difference possible in people’s lives.
+How your relationship continues is entirely up to you.
+Just know you did an amazing, selfless thing that made the most significant difference possible in people’s lives.

 Learn More About Becoming a Surrogate & Get Started

-If this process sounds like something you’d be interested in doing, we encourage you to learn more about being a surrogate at Circle Surrogacy!
-We have a whole section of our site dedicated to surrogate resources where you can read testimonials from previous surrogates, check the requirements, calculate your potential surrogate pay, and apply when you’re ready!
+If surrogacy sounds like something that interests you, we encourage you to learn more about being a surrogate at Circle Surrogacy!
+We have a whole section of our site dedicated to surrogate resources.
+You can read testimonials from previous surrogates, check the requirements, calculate your potential surrogate pay, and apply when ready!

 We can’t wait to meet you!